ajwheeler/deswlpsf/README.md

 1. Simulate images: This will require GalSim, as well as galsim_extra specifically [this fork](https://github.com/ajwheeler/galsim_extra) (which will potentially be merged into galsim_extra soon).
 Go to `galsim_extra/examples` and run `galsim realistic.yaml`.

+2. Edit `copy_hdus_to_sims.py` and change the two relevant directories at the top of the file.
+Then run it.
+This script will decompress each simulated image, copy the bad_pixel map and weightmap and header information from the its real counterpart, and put it in the `sims` dir.

 More Plots
 ----------